About us

 Human Rights Advocacy Practice

-Anna is a solicitor in the Human Rights Advocacy Practice.
+Anna is a Senior Solicitor in the Human Rights Advocacy Practice.
 Anna has worked across many areas of civil law, including guardianship and administration, mental health, discrimination and human rights.

 Chloe de Almeida